Showing posts with label Platformers - Puzzle. Show all posts

 Fronkensteen!

 I wonder how many got that?
-Anyhow, let's kick off the new year with awesome box art from my collection.
-I bought Frankenstein for only a couple of quid and instantly fell in love with the comical artwork that reminds me of (you guessed it) Young Frankenstein.
-Plus I don't own anything else by Zeppelin so it's a sweet addition to my collection.
+Anyhow, let's kick off the new year with cool box art from my collection.
+I bought Frankenstein for a couple of quid and instantly fell in love with the comical artwork that reminds me of Young Frankenstein.
+Plus, I don't own anything else by Zeppelin, so it's a sweet addition to my collection.

-This platformer was released in 1992 and is, of course, horror-themed and feels like it's taken ideas from a selection of games, like Warlock and Horror Zombies.
+Released in 1992, this horror-themed game draws inspiration from a variety of games, including Warlock and Horror Zombies.
 We're a slave to the bad-tempered doctor who needs several chilling items that should help him regenerate life into a dead corpse.
-A good twist on the expected storyline I'm sure you'll agree?
+A good twist on the expected storyline, I'm sure you'll agree.

-The cover is obviously excellent, let's now take a look at the back of the back and the box contents...
+The cover is excellent, let's now take a look at the back of the box and the contents...

 Here's the floppy disk.
 Exciting stuff, right?